madhums/madhums.github.io/_posts/2012-12-27-getting-started-with-AngularJS.md

 9. [3 reasons to choose AngularJS for your next project](http://net.tutsplus.com/tutorials/javascript-ajax/3-reasons-to-choose-angularjs-for-your-next-project/)
 10. [Youtube: AngularJS Best practices](http://www.youtube.com/watch?v=ZhfUv0spHCY)

 I started with the [tutorial](http://docs.angularjs.org/tutorial) and parallelly I watched/read the above links.
+Also the documentation is good enough to help you through.

-Angular also comes with a [boilerplate (angular-seed)](https://github.com/angular/angular-seed) just for YOU!
+Angular also comes with a [boilerplate (angular-seed)](https://github.com/angular/angular-seed), just for YOU!

 If you are not happy with how backbone is working out for you, you should seriously give it a try.